ACD:

 NATIONAL EMERGENCY NUMBER ASSOCIATION (NENA):

-established in 1982 to further the goal of “One Nation-One Number.”
+corporation established in 1982 to further the goal of "One

 NETWORK:

-switched telephone network is the network of telephone lines normally
+The switched telephone network is the network of telephone lines

-used for dialed telephone calls.
-3. A private line network of communications
+normally used for dialed telephone calls.
+3. A private line network

-have all 9-1-1 calls to it forwarded to a pre-selected alternate agency.
+and have all 911 calls to it forwarded to a pre-selected alternate

 See "Coin Free Access".